Coping with fussy eaters

 • Don’t let your child hear you talking about how fussy they are,” warns Vivien.
 “This will only make an issue of their eating habits and make them feel isolated and singled out.”

-Things you can try
+Things that you can try

 • Make sure your child is hungry before mealtimes.